 Cumberland Plateau Area - This is a very large area of middle eastern Tennessee with numerous waterfalls.
 Many of the falls here plunge over cliffs in an amphitheater type setting.
 Others flow from or into caves.
 Click on the links below for more info on falls in different areas of the Cumberland Plateau.

 Cherokee National Forest - northern districts - It's 2016 and I'm just now beginning to explore this area (except for Wolf Creek Falls).
 There's really no good excuse for this since the area isn't that far from where I live in Hendersonville.

 Cherokee National Forest - southern districts -

-©1998-2018 All photos, images, videos, and ramblings are copyrighted by Rich Stevenson unless otherwise noted.
+©1998-2019 All photos, images, videos, and ramblings are copyrighted by Rich Stevenson unless otherwise noted.
 You may download and print any of the content on this site if it will help you in your search for waterfalls.
 You may not reproduce any of this web site or use any of my pictures any where else online or in print for any reason without my consent.
-Many of the images on the site are available for license - please email me for more info.

 places to go/links/videos/index/wildflowers/email